TL;DR: Baby’s first dead mall… where it all began.

 History: With the wild success of the 1962-built Randhurst Shopping Center in Mount Prospect, Illinois: the Randhurst Corporation – a team of suits from Chicago department store chains Carson Pirie Scott & Co., Wieboldt Stores, Inc., and Montgomery Ward & Co. (who because of a nearby existing store since 1965: was subbed by the J.C.
 Penney Co.) set their sights further north for their second commercial and retail development: Lakehurst.

-In 1968 the city of Waukegan annexed a 200-acre site near the intersection of Belvidere and Waukegan Road (IL-120 and 43), and construction got underway less than a year later – lasting nearly two years.
+In 1968 the city of Waukegan annexed 200 acres of the former Edellyn Farms, near the intersection of Belvidere and Waukegan Road (IL-120 and 43).
+Construction kicked-off less than a year later – lasting nearly two years.
 The architects were Sidney H. Morris of Chicago, and joining the Randhurst Corporation for a second time: pioneering mall architect, Victor Gruen Associates of Los Angeles.

 Centrally-located in Lake County, modern, and massive in size: Lakehurst dealt a devastating blow to both nearby Belvidere Mall, and downtown Waukegan – which for decades reigned as the retail hub of Lake County.
 The mall was decorated in an ultra-contemporary fashion with bright colors and mirrors throughout, and designed as a two-floor, four-wing cross meeting in a large, open main atrium for hosting events.

 The anchor stores all featured two or more floors of retail space, with Carson’s being the largest and undoubtedly flashiest of the three.
 Sporting vivid cream and salmon brick stripes, and bright red metal accents on the exterior: Carson’s Lakehurst store was a wild departure from previous builds, and the third-known store in which Victor Gruen was involved (the first being the pentagon-shaped Woodmar store in Hammond, Indiana – which is still open for business; and the original Randhurst store, the second).
 The contemporary styling continued inside with a centerpiece marquee-style, spiral lighting package in the store’s escalator atrium, which featured bright-red handrails and mirrors galore.